-For those of you who miss an exam, have a bad night, or make major improvements over the semester, the exam supersession policy gives you a chance to replace one of your midterm exams.
+For those of you who miss an exam, have a bad night, or make major improvements over the semester, the exam supersession policy gives you a chance to replace potentially both of your midterm exam scores.

-Specifically, if it helps your score, we will replace one of your midterm scores by its "final statistic equivalent" (FSE).
+Specifically, if it helps your score, we will replace your midterm scores by their "final statistical equivalent" (FSE).
 We compute the FSE of an exam as follows: